kmu/tafel/README.md

 ## Supported files

+- xy files: assumes simple xy format.
+See [here](dataset/HER.xy) for an example.
-- csv files: see `dataset` for the supported format.
+- csv files: assumes LSV experiments conducted using Hokuto.
+See [here](tests/data/example2.CSV) for an example.
 - mpt files: assumes LSV experiments conducted using BioLogic EC-Lab.
+See [here](tests/data/example.mpt) for an example.

 ## Installation